TheBevyFlock/bevy_new_2d/README.md

 Running your game locally is very simple:

 - Use `bevy run` to run a native dev build.
-- Use `bevy run --no-default-features web` to run a web dev build.
+- Use `bevy run web` to run a web dev build.

 If you're using [VS Code](https://code.visualstudio.com/), this template comes with a [`.vscode/tasks.json`](./.vscode/tasks.json) file.

 <details>
   <summary>Run release builds</summary>

-- Use `bevy run --release --no-default-features` to run a native release build.
+- Use `bevy run --release` to run a native release build.
-- Use `bevy run --release --no-default-features web` to run a web release build.
+- Use `bevy run --release web` to run a web release build.

 </details>